Table of Contents

 By only plotting every second year instead of every year, the graph appears to have a steady increase, while the real data is more volatile.
-Companies can take advantage of this by omitting years with significant changes in sales to make their earnings look constant and predictable, masking the true volatility of the market.
-When evaluating data visualizations make sure to have all the data accessible.
+Companies can take advantage of this by omitting years with significant changes in sales to model their earnings to look constant and predictable, masking the true volatility of the market.
+When evaluating data visualizations be sure to have all the data accessible.

 Any high school math class should have covered that correlation doesn’t imply causation.
-But looking at the headlines of the most popular internet articles (“Does X cause Y?”) it is easy to forget.
+But looking at the headlines of the most popular internet articles (“Does X cause Y?”) and political statements it is easy to forget.
+Essentially, the correlation and causation scenario is the assumption that because two variables changed at the same time, one caused the other.
+As seen in our example below, that shows a relation between a rise in ice cream sales and murders.
 We are beginning to see correlating causation more and more with big data analyses.
-Data scientists are finding statistical patterns in data and sometimes care more about correlation rather than causation.
-Figuring out correlation is simply easy.
-For more on how big data is effecting correlating causation, don’t miss the blog post Big data: are we making a big mistake?
+Data scientists are finding statistical patterns in data and sometimes care more about correlation rather than causation since figuring out correlation is simply easier.

 Here’s our favorite correlating causation data visualization, but for more check out Buzzfeed’s: The 10 Most Bizarre Correlations.